stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 If we run the kernel stub generator on this example::

-  > psyclone-kern -gen stub tests/test_files/dynamo0p3/ru_kernel_mod.f90
+  > psyclone-kern -api lfric -gen stub tests/test_files/dynamo0p3/ru_kernel_mod.f90

 we obtain the following output: